labs13-clone/back-end/README.md

 ]
 ```

-# Validating a Challenge Submission Has A Correct Answer
+# Validate A Submission Has A Correct Answer

-## PUT /api/validation
+## PUT /api/submissions/submit
 * Validate a user has the correct answer and update the database entry accordingly
-* Similar to /api/submissions PUT tests code
+* Needs the ID of the applicable user_submission entry
-* Uses the ID of the applicable user_submission entry
+* Users should only be able to submit submissions they created
-* Users should only be able to request validation on submissions they created
+* Users should only be able to submit submissions where correct is false
-* Users should only be able to request validation of solutions which have not already been verified as correct
+    * Users need to reset their submission in order to attempt the challenge again via PUT /api/submissions

 ### --- Sent